Request for International Visa Sponsorship

-- The foreign national employee will be required to present current immigration documents to the International Services Office when the permanent residency application process begins.
+- The foreign national employee will be required to present current immigration documents to the Human Resources Department when the permanent residency application process begins.

 - The official MSU employee “immigration file,” documenting current employment eligibility to work in the United States, will be maintained in the Human Resources Department.
 Foreign national employees who have a change in immigration status and those foreign employees, who leave the United States and return, must provide the Human Resources Department with their most current immigration or visa documents, including the I-94 displaying the stamp for re-entry.